Saturday April 18th

 3. When can I put up signs and when do I have to take them down?

 Signs may be placed no earlier than 60 days prior to any election.
 Signs must be removed within seven (7) days after an election.
-The primary election is scheduled for June 3, 2014 and the general election is scheduled for November 4, 2014.
+The Municipal primary election (if the election administrator determines that a primary election needs to be held) is September 15, 2015, and the General Election is November 3, 2015.

 4. Where can I place political signs?